Italians have lived in England since the Roman Empire in 43 AD, and the cultures of the two countries have been intertwined for centuries.

 From the 15th to the 18th century, an influential community of merchants, bankers and artists arrived, living primarily in London or coastal cities in the south.

-In the 19th Century the Napoleonic Wars left parts of Italy devastated and prompted thousands to seek employment in England, coming primarily from the northern and central regions of the country.
+In the 19th century, the Napoleonic Wars left parts of Italy devastated and prompted thousands to seek employment in England, primarily from the country’s northern and central regions.
 The majority came to London, inspiring ‘Little Italy’ in Clerkenwell, and a similar community sprung up in Ancoats in Manchester.

-Roman Catholic Church of St Peter, Clerkenwell, London
+2. The Roman Catholic Church of St Peter in Clerkenwell, London

-Listed at Grade II* this remarkable building on Clerkenwell Road was designed by the Irish architect Sir John Miller-Bryson who modelled it on San Crisogono in Rome.
-It is at the heart of London’s ‘Little Italy’.
+This remarkable church on Clerkenwell Road was designed by the Irish architect Sir John Miller-Bryson, who modelled it on San Crisogono in Rome.
+It’s at the heart of London’s ‘Little Italy’.

 Next door is London’s oldest delicatessen, Terroni of Clerkenwell, established in 1878 to feed the growing number of Italians in the area.

 The church houses a memorial plaque to the 470 Italian men who died aboard the SS Arandora Star, a British passenger ship, in 1940.
 The artist Eduardo Paolozzi lost his father, grandfather and uncle in the tragedy.